briancroxall/borderwaters/README.md

 3. Calculate the number of times `sea(s)`, variants of `ocean`, or both words appear in articles in the 2010s using `sea-ocean-both.py`.
 The results are saved in `sob-results-2010s.tsv`.
 These counts were specifically calculated for footnote 61 of the conclusion.

 ## 4publication
-This folder contains text that was written by [Brian Croxall](https://briancroxall.net) for endnotes to the conclusion of _Borderwaters_.
+This folder contains text that was written by Croxall for endnotes to the conclusion of _Borderwaters_.

 - `endnote_drafts.md` was created in May 2019
 - `endnote_edits.docx` was created in January 2020 as the draft of the manuscript was nearing completion, and after the third pass of data collection had been completed